Data Science for the Liberal Arts

 - First, take an introductory statistics course (MATH 254, POLS 298, PSYCH 295, KINES 301, SOC 310, or any other university-level statistics course from any department).
 These courses are offered every semester, face-to-face or on-line.
 Pick the course that works best for you!

-- Second, take CS 133: Foundations of Data Science (offered each fall).
+- Second, take CS 133: Foundations of Data Science (offered Fall 2019, Spring 2020, and ever subsequent spring).
 This is a highly accessible course specifically designed for majors outside of computer science.
 In this course, students will learn the Python programming language and be introduced to data science tools.
 This course has a pre-requisite of Math 143.

 - After completing the CS 133 and Introductory Statistics course, you are ready to enroll in DATA-LA 320 (offered every fall).
 This course will focus on the core concepts of data science, including predictive modeling using machine learning and data mining; data gathering, extraction and cleaning; and exploratory data analysis.